 The CCAAP is DOC’s pathway to reducing the risks associated with climate change and increasing our resilience to current and future climate changes.

 It is intended to guide planning, resource prioritisation and operational work.

 Since its inception in 2020, many CCAAP actions are in progress or complete.

 This includes setting up programme management, undertaking climate assessments to support recovery following weather events, a coastal inundation risk assessment for all DOC assets, and detailed analyses of vulnerability of a coastal lagoon and native frog species to climate change.

 The plan also gives effect to the principles of the Treaty of Waitangi under Section 4 of the Conservation Act.

-It will inform all aspects of DOC’s work, including statutory documents, national policy statements, internal strategies and prioritisation tools.
+It informs all aspects of DOC’s work, including statutory documents, national policy statements, internal strategies, business systems and management practice.